-CT stands for computed tomography, a type of advanced, noninvasive X-ray examination that obtains multiple digital images of the body using a series of thin X-ray beam.
-A CT exam (also known as a CT scan) is used to diagnose abnormalities of bone and soft tissues by producing images of the body much like the slicing of a loaf of bread.
+A computed tomography examination (often abbreviated as CT scan or CAT scan), is a type of advanced, noninvasive X-ray exam that obtains multiple digital images of the body using a series of thin X-ray beam.
+A CT exam is used to diagnose abnormalities of bone and soft tissues by producing images of the body much like the slicing of a loaf of bread.
 It is a highly sensitive method of accurately viewing internal anatomy and detecting extremely small lesions.
 Utilizing high speed computers, the CT obtains 360-degree of X-ray information.The HSS radiologists performing and interpreting these examinations are uniquely qualified in that they are sub-specialized in conditions of the musculoskeletal system and orthopaedic conditions.

 A CT exam may be requested to be performed in order to assess bones, soft tissue, such as cartilage, muscle, and tendons, and joints for damage, lesions, fractures, or other abnormalities, particular when another type of examination, such as X-ray, MRI or physical examination are not conclusive.